- The Tandberg Audio Lab

 - two-speed fast forward and rewind

 - recap of previous sentence of the program track

 - student track record capability while master program is played back

 Faculty may borrow portable cassette recorders, CD/radio/cassette-corders, and/or digital voice recorders for use in the classroom.
 A 24-hour advance reservation is required.
 Students needing portable audio equipment for use in conjunction with an in-class oral presentation must make their needs well known in advance to the faculty member in charge of the class session.
 The Language Laboratory staff will distribute equipment only to faculty.

 Language learning and cultural material presented in DVD format may be accessed via multi-region DVD players (including one Blu-ray/DVD combo unit) located in the facility’s two viewing rooms and two media carrels.
 Multi-standard VCR units are located at the front of the audio lab and in one of the lab’s viewing rooms for the playback of VHS videocassettes recorded in the NTSC, PAL and SECAM color systems.
-Ad accommodates playback of videocassettes recorded in the NTSC, PAL, and SECAM color systems.
-Additionally, one media carrels (for individual use) house NTSC-only VCR units, as well as multi-region DVD players.
+Additionally, one media carrel (for individual use) houses NTSC-only VCR units, as well as multi-region DVD players.

 [NOTE: Seating capacity of viewing rooms limited to 1–4 people.]

-Access to the Boston College Cable Televison Network is provided at the front of the audio lab, in the laboratory’s video viewing rooms and media carrels.
-BC Cable TV features 65 TV channels (eight reserved for BC programming), at least two of which provide international news and/or entertainment programming.
+Access to the Boston College Cable Televison Network is provided in Media Carrel 2.
+BC Cable TV features 67 TV channels (7 reserved for BC programming), some of which regularly provide Spanish-language news and/or entertainment programming: